prestodb/presto-dev/README.md

 ## Quick start

-This environment can be run using either CentOS or Ubuntu.
+This environment can be run using either Linux or MacOS.

-You need checkout this repo under your presto directory
+You need checkout this repo under your presto directory.

 ```sh
 # Checkout presto-dev under presto directory